apache/pekko/docs/src/main/paradox/typed/durable-state/persistence-style.md

 ## Optional initial state

-Sometimes it's not desirable to use a separate state class for the empty initial state, but rather act as if there is no state yet.
+Sometimes, it's not desirable to use a separate state class for the empty initial state, but rather act as if there is no state yet.
 @java[You can use `null` as the `emptyState`, but be aware of that the `state` parameter will be `null` until the first non-null state has been persisted